 We can combine the three previous geometric concepts, the Jitterbug, Truncation, and Compounds, to produce the ‘Geoquantum Blueprint’ that we can use to map the atomic structure.

-The compound of the Cube and Octahedron, share the same mid-sphere, which each defines a Cuboctahedron at its center.
+The compound of the Cube and Octahedron, share the same mid-sphere, which each defines a Cuboctahedron at its centre.
 Both the Octahedron and Cube can have a portion of their corners removed to produce their truncated versions.

 Each of these polyhedra has an IN, MID, and OUT sphere, most of which exhibit different sizes.
 However, some of these spheres do fall in exactly the same space.
 The mid-sphere of the Cube/Octahedron compound, which also form the out-sphere of the Cuboctahedron, for example.